QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 ```

 A values file is formatted in YAML.
 A chart may include a default `values.yaml` file.
 The Helm install command allows a
-user to override values by supplying additional YAML values:
+user to override values by supplying additional YAML values.
+For example

 ```bash
 $ helm install --generate-name --values=myvals.yaml wordpress